 Co-Parenting Without Court

-There’s a lot to unpack here.
-Co-parenting without getting the court involved is technically possible, but in most cases, it may not be the best course of action.
+Co-parenting without getting the family court system involved is possible, but in some cases, it may not be the best course of action.
 The first question to tackle is who has custody of the child?
-Without court, the primary custodian of the parent is left to make the majority of the decisions for the child, unless a parenting plan has been introduced.
+Without court, the primary custodial parent is left to make most decisions regarding the child, unless a parenting plan is in place.

-In this situation, if you are the mother, you may feel very comfortable negotiating an amicable parenting agreement outside of the courts.
-You have sole custody of your child, and the parenting agreement is unenforceable by a court of law.
-You retain all rights and have a say-so in everything from where your child lives, to where he or she spends holidays, to where the child goes to school, to authorizing medical treatment.
+A mother in this situation may feel comfortable negotiating an amicable parenting agreement outside of the courts.
+In this case, she has sole custody of the child, so she retains all rights.
+The mother has a say-so in where the child lives, where the child spends holidays, where the child goes to school, what medical treatment the child receives, etc.

 If a mother and father are married to one another when the child is born, they share equal custody rights to the child.
 Custody does not change until the court issues a custody order.
 So, if the parents choose to live apart from one another, but not file for a legal separation or divorce, they both retain shared custody.

-That is perfectly fine if both parents are aware that, if a disagreement arises down the line, the courts can only make decisions based on the wording of the original parenting agreement.
-Your modifications, even if you’ve been successfully followed them for some time, are not legal or binding.
+If you make a parenting agreement through the courts, but then want to make changes without going back to court, you are allowed to.
+However, if a disagreement arises down the line, the courts can only make a decision based on the wording of the original parenting agreement.
+Your modifications, even if you’ve been successfully following them for some time, are not legal or binding.